dimassores/bayesextremes/README.md

 BayesExtremes is a comprehensive package for Bayesian analysis of extreme values, implementing various models for extreme value analysis including:

+- Mixed Gamma-Pareto Distribution Model
 - Generalized Extreme Value (GEV) distribution
-- Mixed Gamma-Generalized Pareto Distribution (MGPD)
-- Gamma Mixture Model
 - Poisson Mixture Model
 - Poisson Mixture Regression Model

+All models are built on a common base class that provides shared functionality for Bayesian inference, including MCMC sampling and parameter estimation.

 ## Features